CatYanish/my-awesome-inventions/README.md

 `
 $ amplify init
 Note: It is recommended to run this command from the root of your app directory ? do you want to use an existing env?
-No
+No (create and name the env) ? do you want to use an AWS Profile?
+Yes
 ?
+Choose profile you want to use: amplify-admin (Choose the profile that matches the one you just created) ?
 Choose your default editor: Visual Studio Code
 ?
 Choose the type of app that you're building javascript Please tell us about your project